 Lung Cancer Alliance Salutes Roswell Park on Lung Cancer Screening Program

-BUFFALO, NY — The Lung Cancer Alliance (LCA) has recognized Roswell Park Cancer Institute (RPCI) as a national leader on early detection of lung cancer.
+BUFFALO, NY — The Lung Cancer Alliance (LCA) has recognized Roswell Park Comprehensive Cancer Center (Roswell Park) as a national leader on early detection of lung cancer.

 The National Comprehensive Cancer Network (NCCN) recommends annual low-dose CT, or computed tomography, screening for those at highest risk for developing lung cancer.

 “Between 60 and 70 percent of lung cancer patients are diagnosed so late that they don’t have a surgical option,” said Mary Reid, PhD, Associate Professor of Oncology in the Department of Medicine and a member of the NCCN Guidelines Panel for Lung Cancer Screening.
 “That’s why screening is so important.
 When we detect lung cancer early, we find it when it’s most curable, and the difference that makes for patients and their loved ones is just enormous.”